Lifestreams-ai/Rust-State-Machine/README.md

 **A**: Yes, the state machine is thread-safe using `Arc` and `RwLock`.

+**Q**: How does the configuration caching work?

+**A**: The state machine caches parsed configurations using an LRU cache.
+It uses a hash of the JSON configuration string to detect changes and invalidate cache entries, improving performance by avoiding redundant parsing and validation.

 **Q**: How do I handle custom action types?

 **A**: Implement your logic within the `action_handler` function based on the `action_type`.